cardano-lightning/cardano-lightning/docs/glossary.md

 The preferred term for an integer representing an amount of funds.
 It is preferred over alternatives such as `value` and `quantity`.

+### capacity

+The maximum number of cheques that can be accepted during the settlement steps.
+This value can significantly affect the on-chain batching limits from both performance and tx-size perspective.

 ### channel

 The fundamental link between two [participants](#participant) in the CL network.